digitalnomd/altiair/README.md

 # DarkMesh — Resilient Edge Intelligence for Contested Operations

+Resilient edge intelligence for contested, degraded, and disconnected environments.
+Built at the 3rd Annual NatSec Hackathon (Cerebral Valley × Army xTech) for Edge Deployments, Field & Drone Operations.

 ---

-## The Problem
+## Problem

-Imagine four soldiers in the field.
-One spots a drone.
-Another hears a rotor.
-A third catches an RF ping.
-Alone, each signal is noise.
-Together, they're a threat picture — but only if you can fuse them in real time, under fire, with degraded comms.
-The current answer is either a cloud-connected C2 system that dies the moment the network is jammed, or a centralized command node where taking out one person collapses the entire mission.
-Neither survives a contested DDIL environment.
-The squad leader ends up mentally stitching together scattered signals while making a shoot/no-shoot decision, with no reliable tool to help.
+Tactical edge units in DDIL environments operate multiple sensors: cameras, microphones, RF receivers, RFID readers, that generate independent, uncoordinated signals.
+No existing lightweight system fuses those signals locally without a cloud backend or a central command node.
+Cloud-connected C2 dies the moment the network is jammed.
+Centralized command architectures fail when the coordinator node is taken out.
+The result is that squad leaders manually stitch together fragmented sensor data under fire, with degraded comms, and no reliable shared picture.

+The specific gap: three separate soldiers can observe the same drone from three different angles — visual, acoustic, RF — and produce zero correlated output because nothing is connecting those streams at the edge in real time.

 ---

-## The Solution: DarkMesh
+## What DarkMesh Does

-## TAGLINE

-DarkMesh turns a squad's scattered field sensors into a single fused intelligence picture — locally, without cloud, without a central command node — and keeps the mission running even when nodes go dark.

-Each soldier is a node: a Raspberry Pi running camera, microphone, and RF sensors, with a Jetson Orin Nano running local AI inference.
-Raw signals are filtered at the edge and shared as compact signed evidence across an encrypted local Wi-Fi mesh.
-A coordinator LLM is elected across the mesh to fuse all signals, assess the threat picture, and issue per-node instructions — all from the stated mission objective.
-When one node fails, another detects the missed heartbeat and assumes coordination in under a second.
-State lives on every node simultaneously, not in any one command device.

-**Four weak signals.
-Alone — noise.
-Together — one explainable threat picture.**
+DarkMesh is a decentralized multi-node sensor fusion system that runs entirely on local hardware.
+Each node in the mesh collects sensor data, filters it locally with a small LLM, and replicates compact signed evidence bundles to every other reachable node.
+A coordinator LLM is elected across the mesh using a Raft-style protocol, fuses the gossip world state into a single threat assessment, and publishes per-node instructions toward the active mission objective.

+When a node fails, the mesh detects the missed heartbeat, re-elects a coordinator from the surviving quorum, and resumes — typically in under a second.
+Mission state is replicated to every node simultaneously, so no single device is authoritative and no single failure collapses the picture.

+When connectivity is available, the full record — every sensor event, fusion decision, and coordinator term — syncs to Palantir Foundry through the OSDK.
+Offline, the mesh runs from a local CASK edge layer with the same ontology contracts, queuing everything for reconciliation when a gateway reconnects.

 ---